ayushbhanu/Attendance/README.md

 Attendance app

-It is a attendance tracking app for teachers to add students which stored as a text file in android phone and teachers can mark and unmark attendance by clicking on the name of students .
+It is an attendance tracking app for teachers to add students which stored as a text file in android phone and teachers can mark and unmark attendance by clicking on the name of students .

 <p>